NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 **Talk to us**

 Please use also the networking opportunities to talk about possible collaborations and challenges of the OpenStudyBuilder with us.

+## CDISC Europe Interchange (Copenhagen, Denmark)

+(26-27 April 2023, live event in Copenhagen)

+We plan to present the OpenStudyBuilder.
+More information will be shared when the event planning allows for this.